chapel-lang/chapel-blog/content/posts/10myths-part8/index.md

 When we launched Chapel and I was put in charge of its implementation, I often felt overwhelmed by what we were trying to achieve.
-In response, my manager at that time would tell me that my role was to be the "young Turk" who would lead the charge and show people the way to better parallel programming.
+In response, my manager at that time would tell me that my role was to be the "young Turk" who would lead the charge to show people a better way to do parallel programming.
 Now I feel increasingly like the much older man who is easy to ignore because he seems to tell similar stories over and over.
 So how did we get here...?